MohmmdSjjd/MohmmdSjjd/README.md

 </head>
 - 👋 Hi, I’m @MohmmdSjjd
 - 👀 I’m interested in Back-End Languages
-- 🌱 I’m currently learning asp .net core
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @mhmmdsjjd

 <!---
 MohmmdSjjd/MohmmdSjjd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.